relic-se/PicoSynth_Sandbox-hardware/README.rst

 CircuitPython Library
 ~~~~~~~~~~~~~~~~~~~~~

-The pico_synth_sandbox is designed for use with CircuitPython and synthio.
-A specialized library with hardware abstraction and a multitude of additional features for embedded audio synthesis is available in the `pico_synth_sandbox <https://github.com/dcooperdalrymple/pico_synth_sandbox>`_ repository.
+The PicoSynth_Sandbox is designed for use with CircuitPython and synthio.
+A specialized library with hardware abstraction and a multitude of additional features for embedded audio synthesis is available in the `PicoSynth_Sandbox <https://github.com/dcooperdalrymple/PicoSynth_Sandbox>`_ repository.
 Library documentation and other resources are available on `Read the Docs <https://pico-synth-sandbox.readthedocs.io/>`_.

 CircuitPython Tests
 ~~~~~~~~~~~~~~~~~~~

-A number of hardware tests are available within the ``./tests`` directory to validate the ``pico_synth_sandbox`` hardware using the REPL serial terminal.
+A number of hardware tests are available within the ``./tests`` directory to validate the ``PicoSynth_Sandbox`` hardware using the REPL serial terminal.

 RP2040 Pin Assignment
 ---------------------